HART Combined Intersection Upgrades

 Has any consideration been given as to whether one large traffic circle/oval could work to address both problem areas?

-Melanie Harris asked about 1 month ago
+Melanie Harris asked 7 months ago

 Consideration to other roundabout configurations, including double roundabouts, “dog-bone” interchange roundabout, and a single large roundabout, were discussed at the options development stage and ultimately screened out due to the traffic flow patterns of the two intersections, limitations of the right-of-way required, and limitations of the existing road geometry connecting into the intersections today.